Dear Readers:

 It seems like an obvious mistake when you lay it out, but the truth is many employers fall into the boss trap and go on autopilot instead of jumping into their work day as a positive and proactive leader, and the consequences can be seen in their office culture, turnover rates and bottom lines.

-Since a happy, productive and respected team always benefits a brand, I am sharing 5 ways to create a culture that sets everyone on your staff up for success.
 Transparency is key.
 This is essential and goes hand-in-hand with running an authentic and trustworthy brand.
 I believe that being clear about situations, opportunities, concerns, and potential setbacks is a great way to overcome challenges and also an excellent way to build trust with your team.
 It also helps to avoid having people fill in the blanks out of fear which can create an atmosphere of anxiety and gossip.

 Host an open forum.
 As a business owner, it is my job to make the decisions that I feel are synergistic with my values, vision, and brand.
 There are times when that requires an emphatic “no” or “yes”, but more often than not, my team will hear, “I am not sold on the idea, but I am open to discussing it more.”
 Experience has shown me that it is important to really listen to those who have an idea that they want to discuss, not only to show them that I value their input, but also because the exchange of information (in a real conversation, not in print) is the best way to clarify points and find the best possible course of action for the business and team.